McNepp/QApplicationContext/README.md

       {"summary", "&propSummary"}
     });

-## Accessing a member of the ApplicationContext
+## Accessing a service after registration

 So far, we have published the ApplicationContext and let it take care of wiring all the components together.
 In some cases, you need to obtain a reference to a member of the Context after it has been published.